UppaJung/loss/posts/pilot6/index.md

 <figure>
   <img src="/graphs/pilot6/scenario-bar-chart.svg" alt="A bar chart summarizing the percent of participants who had experienced each harm scenario."/>
   <figcaption>The percent of participants who had experienced each harm scenario.
-Losses due to failures of security measures to protect participants from attack are paired against harms due to security measures themselves harming participants.</figcaption>
+Losses due to failures of security measures to protect participants from attack are paired (left bar) against harms due to security measures themselves harming participants (right bar).</figcaption>
 </figure>

 When participants reported having suffered one of the described scenarios, we asked them how recently they had experienced it.